Skip to main content

 LGBTIQ+ travel in Norway

 Open landscapes, open minds.
 Norway was among the first countries in the world to give equal rights to everyone, no matter who they love.
 In 2024, Oslo Pride will be celebrated from June 21-29th, ending with the big highlight, the Pride Parade.
-This year, it will be the 50th anniversary of Oslo Pride in Norway.
+This year, marks the 50th anniversary of Oslo Pride.

 In fact, Norway ranks among the top 10 countries on top of the 2022 ILGA-Europe annual Rainbow Europe Map.